substrate-developer-hub/substrate-contracts-workshop/1/storing-a-value.md

 }
 ```

-You can find all the supported Substrate types in [`crates/storage/src/lib.rs`](https://github.com/paritytech/ink/blob/master/crates/storage/src/lib.rs).
+You can find all the supported Substrate types in [`ink_storage` crate](https://github.com/paritytech/ink/tree/master/crates/storage).

 ## Contract Deployment

-Every ink! smart contract must have a constructor which is run once when a contract is created. ink! smart contracts can have multiple constructors:
+Every ink! smart contract must have a constructor which is run once when a contract is created. ink!
+smart contracts can have multiple constructors:

 ```rust
 use ink_lang as ink;